JWJPaton/GetSubs/README.md

 > 4. Detects when subtitles change
 > 5. Outputs a timed text track (SRT/WebVTT format)

+The libraries used (Tesseract, Lucide React and React are published under Apache License 2.0, ISC License and MIT license which should all be compatible with the MIT license.

 ## Full OCR Integration:

 - Tesseract.js worker initialization with progress tracking